Trips, falls, bruises and broken bones

 - Get screened.
 Talk to your doctor about a bone density test to help catch bone loss early.
-Review your diet with your doctor to ensure you’re getting enough calcium and take a calcium supplement if your doctor recommends it.
+Review your diet with your doctor to ensure you’re getting enough calcium.
+Take a calcium supplement if your doctor recommends it.

-- Wear rubber-soled or nonslip footwear that’s comfortable, sturdy, and fits correctly.
-Keep laces tightly tied, and if you have trouble tying laces, look for shoes with Velcro®.
+- Wear rubber-soled or nonslip footwear that’s comfortable, sturdy, and fits.
+Keep laces tightly tied, and if you have trouble tying laces, look for shoes with Velcro®

 - Consider installing handrails on both sides of stairwells.
-Be sure they are firmly fastened in place.2
+Be sure they are firmly fastened in place.

-- Review medications each year with your doctor or pharmacist to learn about any potential side effects that could lead to a fall.
+- Review medications with your doctor or pharmacist to learn about any potential side effects that could lead to a fall.